Menu

 Biography

 Jessica has become as well known for her side projects as she has for her client work.
 While she doesn’t consider herself a web designer, many of her personal projects are web-centric.
 She’s created several educational micro-sites including Mom This is How Twitter Works, Should I Work for Free? and Don’t Fear the Internet (a collaborative project with Russ Maschmeyer).
+She coined the term “procrastiworking” to describe her tendency to procrastinate on client work by working on personal projects.
+Her most recent “side project” is actually a full-fledged software company called Studioworks, which she co-founded with former studio-mate Chris Shiflett.
+They are building business management software for creative studios beginning with the best (and certainly most “designy”) invoicing and payments software out there.

 Jessica is actively involved in the design, illustration, and type communities (serving on the Type Directors Club board from 2012 to 2015) and is a prolific public speaker, appearing at colleges and conferences worldwide.

-Jessica Hische is a lettering artist, illustrator, author, and self-described “avid internetter” working in Oakland, California.
+Jessica Hische is a lettering artist, a New York Times Best-selling author and a Co-founder of Studioworks: invoicing software for creative studios.
 After graduating with a degree in Graphic and Interactive Design from Tyler School of Art, she worked for Headcase Design in Philadelphia before taking a position as Senior Designer at Louise Fili Ltd. While working for Louise, Jessica also maintained a busy freelance career and in 2009, after two and a half years of little sleep and a lot of lettering, she left to further her freelance career and embark on several personal projects.

 Jessica has become as well known for her side projects as she has for her client work.
 While she doesn’t consider herself a web designer, many of her personal projects are web-centric.
-Her project Daily Drop Cap, is probably the reason you first stumbled across Jessica’s work, and she’s created several educational micro-sites including Mom This is How Twitter Works, Should I Work for Free? and Don’t Fear the Internet (a collaborative project with Russ Maschmeyer).
+Her project Daily Drop Cap, is possibly the reason you first stumbled across Jessica’s work back in the mid-aughts, and she’s created several educational micro-sites including Mom This is How Twitter Works, Should I Work for Free? and Don’t Fear the Internet (a collaborative project with Russ Maschmeyer).
+Her most recent “side project” is actually a full-fledged software company called Studioworks, which she co-founded with former studio-mate Chris Shiflett.
+They are building business management software for creative studios beginning with the best (and certainly most “designy”) invoicing and payments software out there.
+She is actively involved in the design, illustration, and type communities (serving on the Type Directors Club board from 2012 to 2015) and is a prolific public speaker, appearing at colleges and conferences worldwide.

 Press Photos